Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: Experiments

-When comparing BART with CBERT, we found that CBERT slightly outperformed BART on the entire training data in Table \ref{tab:results summary}.
-However, in extremely low-data settings, particularly on the well-balanced PLV-Quad dataset (Figure \ref{subfig:plover_rootcode_different_size}), BART outperformed others.
-The PLV-Quad dataset consists of four balanced labels with overlapping words, specifically Verbal/Material Cooperation/Conflict.
-BART's text generation approach effectively differentiate these labels by optimizing the loss on the remaining distinct tokens.
-Nevertheless, this learning process is more prone to overfitting on major tokens of imbalanced labels.
-In contrast, MLM models like BERT and CBERT require more data to train the added classification layer but exhibit greater resilience to imbalanced tokens in the more challenging and imblanced PLV-Rootcode task by disregarding label tokens.

 \paragraph{ZSP.} ZSP consistently outperformed UP and ChatGPT, and it achieved competitive results with supervised learning models in most tasks (Figures \ref{subfig:plover_binary_different_size}, \ref{subfig:plover_rootcode_different_size}, \ref{subfig:a/w_different_size}).
-Specifically, in these scenarios, ZSP outperformed or closely matched BERT and T5, while the stronger models CBERT and BART still required 25\%-50\% of the training data to achieve a slight performance gap (less than 4.3\%) compared to ZSP.
+Notably, in these scenarios, ZSP matched BERT and T5, while the stronger models CBERT and BART still required 25\%-50\% of the training data to achieve a slight performance gap (less than 4.3\%) over ZSP.
 The only exception was a notable 6.7\% performance gap observed between CBERT and ZSP on PLV-Quadcode (Figure \ref{subfig:plover_quadcode_different_size}).
 This difference can be attributed to the dataset's balanced and coarser-grained nature, which favors supervised learning.

 However, supervised models experience a significant performance decline in more challenging fine-grained Rootcode classification (Figure \ref{subfig:plover_rootcode_different_size}), emphasizing the need for sufficient and balanced annotation.
-In contrast, ZSP excels in mitigating annotation efforts in such real-world applications, showcasing its remarkable advantages.

-We further analyzed ZSP's confusion matrix for Rootcode classification (Figure \ref{fig:confusion matrix on PLV Rootcode}).
-The results reveal that ZSP demonstrates high accuracy in correctly classifying most Rootcodes.
-However, there are certain instances where mis-classifications occur, particularly between the labels AGREE, SUPPORT, AID, and YIELD.
-These labels have subtle semantic differences, with AGREE representing a future, verbal, or hypothetical version of the other categories.
+Actually, our experience across multiple projects to develop event coding datasets with approximately 1,000 examples typically extends beyond several months.
+Creating evaluation datasets like PLV and AW, or even relabeling existing ones, proves to be far more time-consuming.
+In contrast, designing NLI prompts from the codebook for ZSP takes just a few days, greatly reducing annotation efforts and demonstrating clear advantages in real-world applications.
+Furthermore, ZSP’s lack of a training phase significantly cuts down on GPU resource needs, enhancing its adaptability and enabling efficient inference on both CPUs and GPUs.
+This efficiency starkly contrasts with supervised models, which rely heavily on costly GPU resources for training.